AITree of Artificial Intelligence Mind Modules

 subconscious concepts sink towards oblivion slowly enough to remain

-of activation to bring the subconscious concepts back into consciousness.
+activation to bring the subconscious concepts back into

 activates a series of phonemic engrams to speak or display a word